Annie Lee (artist): Biography

-Philanthropy and foundation
+Philanthropy and the Annie F. Lee Art Foundation

 Over the decades, Lee has been a supporter of the Tom Joyner Foundation.
 She donated her time and artwork to help the Foundation raise money to keep students at Historically Black Colleges and Universities.
-Her Higher Education: A Way to Soar painting celebrates the successes of the students at these colleges.
-Her White Night painting captures the elegance and whimsy of one of the theme nights on board the Fantastic Voyage, an annual weeklong cruise that is a fundraiser for the Foundation and on which she was a regular exhibitor.
+Her painting Higher Education: A Way to Soar painting celebrates the successes of the students at these colleges.
+The painting White Night painting captures the elegance and whimsy of one of the theme nights on board the Fantastic Voyage, an annual weeklong cruise that is a fundraiser for the Foundation and on which she was a regular exhibitor.

 The Tom Joyner Foundation developed a partnership with Annie Lee in 2000 and the Joyner Foundation lists her "Artist, Humorist, Humanitarian, Icon.
-They honored her and wrote, "Annie Lee has established herself internationally not only as an artist, but a respected and business savvy entrepreneur.
+They honored her and wrote;

+"Annie Lee has established herself internationally not only as an artist, but a respected and business savvy entrepreneur.
 Her noted ability to convey feelings through the faceless subjects of her paintings has won her a place in history as one of the icons of African American art.
 Annie is as iconic to the world of African American art as Michael Jordan is to basketball.
 She has rightfully earned her place among the great artists of our race.
 Her success is not only based on her skill as a painter, but on her ability to touch us at our core.
 Her art reflects on our history, our families, our struggles, our joy, our strengths, our weaknesses, our pride, our idiosyncrasies and on the faith that sustains us The Joyner Foundation emphasized, she is "OUR" Annie Lee."

-The Annie F. Lee Art Foundation (AFL35) was incorporated in 2015 by Lee's grandson, Abe Ilo, Sr. President/Co-Founder of ALP - Annie Lee Presents.
+The Annie F. Lee Art Foundation (AFL35) was incorporated in 2015 by Lee's grandson, Abe Ilo, Sr. president/co-founder of ALP - Annie Lee Presents.
 The mission of the Foundation is, "to continue Annie's heritage of creativity and charity.
 Annie appreciated being able to help people; she donated her time, influence, money, food, home, and paintings.
 With her artistic talent, Annie dramatically transformed her life and the life of those that she encountered.
 Using the power of artistic expression to advocate self-awareness, self-respect, and also create opportunity and positive change is paramount to who Annie Lee was, and what her legacy should be all about."

+She died in the Las Vegas area at age 79.

+Selected works

 Blue Monday

 Blue Monday was painted in 1985, in Chicago.
-The painting shows a tired, faceless woman sitting on the edge of her bed about start her workday.
+The painting shows a tired, faceless Black woman sitting on the edge of her bed about start her workday.
 The artist first conceived of the painting while getting ready to catch a bus to work on a cold winter morning.

 As of 2011, Blue Monday was the most mass-produced and popular painting of the artist.